shamsway/octant/docs/ceph/README.md

-# Add a Ceph node
+# Install Ceph on the first node

 Disable local NFS server